VTBOLT/BOLT_V_Dash/README.md

   - Python 2.7^ and python-can library

 ## Usage
+### Startup
+#### The provided startup script `START-DASH.sh` assumes the use of gnome-terminal but can be easily adapted to your preferred terminal.
+The script executes the following startup commands:
 `vCANScripts/VCAN_SETUP.sh` with sudo perms to set up a vCAN channel\
-`node server` from the can directory\
+`node server` from the can directory to establish Socket.io server\
 `npm start` from the dashboard directory to startup React development server\
-`npm run electron-start` from the dashboard directory to open Electron window displaying React app\
+`npm run electron-start` from the dashboard directory to open Electron window displaying React app
+### Testing
 `python vCANScripts/VCANTest.py` to test dashboard components using vCAN